lisakalex/mkdocs/docs/docker/copy-docker-image-to-other-host.md

+---
+title: Copy Docker image to other host
+---

 To copy a Docker image from one host to another, you can follow these steps.
 The general process involves saving the Docker image as a `.tar` file, transferring it to the other host, and then loading the image on the destination host.

 ### **1. Save the Docker Image as a `.tar` File:**